What Is Life Coaching?

 - Listen intently to what you say and do not say.

-- Reflect back to you the inner passions, values, priorities, talents and obstacles in a clear and objective manner.
+- Clearly and objectively reflect back to you your inner passions, values, priorities, talents and obstacles.

-- Hold you accountable to your own chosen goals and actions.
+- Hold you accountable to You so you Will complete your own chosen goals.

 - Keep everything you say in the strictest confidence.